jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 This configuration file contain 3 sections to personalize: apimanager, central and log

-###### apimanager section:
+### apimanager section:

 This section helps the agent to connect to the API Manager

 `host`: Machine name where API Manager is running. localhost value can be used as the agent is installed on the same machine

-`port`: API Manager port number (8075 by default)>
+`port`: API Manager port number (8075 by default)

 `discoveryIgnoreTags`: comma-separated blacklist of tags.
 If an API has one or several of this blacklist tags, the agent will ignore this API and not publish it to AMPLIFY Central.
-Take precedence over filter tag.
+This property takes precedence over the filter property below.

-`filter`:
+`filter`: Expression to filter the API you want the agent to discover.
+See [Filtering APIs to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).

 apimanager.proxyApicIDField: